Iyiolaabdulqayyum/Customer-Churn-Analysis/README.md

 ## How to run

-At the moment, this can be run using either jupyter notebook or atom by running in a line-by-line pattern.
+At the moment, this can be run using either jupyter notebook or atom or RStudio or any such IDE by running in a line-by-line pattern.